Persian (PERS)College of Arts and Humanities

 Instructors: N. Akbari-Saneh (Assistant Research Scholar)

 The 36 credit major in Persian Studies (12 courses) will provide students with a solid background in linguistic, literary, and cultural aspects of the study of Persian, inclusive of the cultures of Iran, Afghanistan, Persian-speaking Central Asia, and the Persian diaspora.
-Students work toward competence in speaking, reading, writing, and listening; and study the evolution of Iranian and Persianate cultures in their diverse perspectives, practices, and products.
+Students work toward competence in speaking, reading, writing, and listening, in addition to studying the evolution of Iranian and Persianate cultures in their diverse perspectives, practices, and products.
 They will become conversant with the contemporary political and daily life of Persian-speaking peoples, with cultural comparison implicit throughout their 4 years.

 Requirements for the Major